MasterJ93/ATProtoKit/Sources/ATProtoKit/ATProtoKit.docc/Overview.md

 ## Overview

 ATProtoKit is a Swift package designed for building applications and interacting with the AT Protocol (short for "Authenticated Transfer Protocol") and Bluesky.
-It provides all necessary client-side implementations to seamlessly interact with the AT Protocol, and fully integrates the diverse features of Bluesky.
+It provides all necessary client-side implementations to seamlessly interact with the AT Protocol, and fully integrates the various features of Bluesky.
 The library supports a wide range of functionalities, from data type validations (including NSID, DID, Record Key, AT-URI, TID, CID, and more) to data stream viewing, offering a robust toolset for developers at all skill levels.

 ATProtoKit aims to be easy enough to use for novice developers, while also being extendable and advanced enough for more experienced developers.